pkorduan/kvwmap-server/README.md

 docker version
 ```
 ### Update this repo on your host system
-Pull a new version of the repo by typing
+Pull a new version of the kvwmap-server repo by typing
 ```
 git pull origin master
 ```